sandsmark/sandsmark/README.md

  - [replicode](https://github.com/sandsmark/replicode), constructivist AI language and runtime
  - [repliqode](https://github.com/sandsmark/repliqode), GUI interface for replicode stuff.
  - [replicodekateplugin](https://github.com/sandsmark/replicodekateplugin), simple plugin for Kate to launch the replicode executive directly from it. also syntax highlighting for the replicode language.
- - [ghostlybot](https://github.com/sandsmark/ghostlybot), simple test bot for testing the AI competition case at TG17.
-IIRC it uses Q-learning in some form.
  - [Kaldi](https://github.com/sandsmark/kaldi), a fork to train a norwegian speech recognition model.
  - [link-grammar-norwegian](https://github.com/sandsmark/link-grammar-norwegian), started on support for norwegian in link-grammar. too embarrassed of the actual link-grammar stuff to commit it.
  - [ann](https://github.com/sandsmark/ann), for some reason I started on implementing a library for neural nets at a hotel to fall asleep. counting sheeps didn't work.